the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/instructor_guide.md

 ### 12.00 - 1.00: Lunch

 ### 1.00 - 2.00: Zero to Binder, a guided tour of building a Binder resource
+This section has it's own [instructor guide](workshop-presentations/instructor-guide_zero-to-binder.md), [instructions for live coding with participants](workshop-presentations/zero-to-binder.md) and [solo instructions](workshop-presentations/zero-to-binder-solo.md) to help instructors prepare for the workshop.

 ### 2.00 - 3.30: Build your own Binder (with coffee from 2.00)